 M.1.2.1.4 Reviews.
 The Heads and/or Chairs of X and Y will jointly be responsible for organizing pre- and post-midterm conferences and midterm, tenure, and promotion reviews.
 The Mentoring Committee will be consulted for any such conference or review.
 For the pre- or post-midterm conference, a conference committee including the Heads of X and Y will meet and jointly write an evaluation.
 For the midterm, tenure, and promotion reviews, the appropriate joint X and Y Departmental/Program Review Committee will meet together and act as a single body to discuss and evaluate the faculty member's performance.
 A single letter to the Promotion, Tenure, and Review Committee will be written.
-For tenure reviews, the members of the joint X and Y Departmental/Program Review Committee will be written.
-For tenure reviews, the members of the joint X and Y Departmental/Program Review Committee will be written.

-organizing the reappointment reviews.
+For tenure reviews, the members of the joint X and Y Departmental/Program Review Committee will make their individual recommendations.
+For Lecturers and Senior Lecturers who hold a joint appointment that follows the Integrated Model, the Heads and/or Chairs of X and Y will jointly be responsible for organizing the reappointment reviews.
 The Mentoring Committee will be consulted for any such conference or review.
 For the reappointment review, a conference committee including the Heads of X and Y will meet and jointly write an evaluation.
 For promotion reviews, the appropriate joint X and Y Departmental/Program Review Committee will meet together and act as a single body to discuss and evaluate the faculty member's performance.
 A single letter to the Promotion, Tenure, and Review Committee will be written.
 For promotion reviews, the members of the joint X and Y Departmental/Program Review Committee will make their individual recommendations.
 [Rev. 11-9, Board, Feb.
 14, 2012; 22-33, Board May 19, 2023]